airbytehq/quickstarts/README.md

 ## Contribution Guidelines

 We highly encourage community contributions to help improve and expand our templates.
 Please read our [Contribution Guidelines](CONTRIBUTING.md) before making a submission.

+## Contact

+For questions or help with the contributing process, please reach out in the #hackathons channel in the [Airbyte Slack](https://airbytehq.slack.com/).